bwhmather/bdc-js/README.md

 Nodes can be assigned a key by setting the `x-bdc-key` special attribute.
 When updating an element, for every child node BDC will search through each unmatched child element to find the first with the same type and key.
+It will then move it to the next place in the list.
+If no match can be found, BDC will create a new element.

 This means that changes to nodes with the same key will affect the same element, even if the nodes are shuffled.

+This is essential for preserving input focus, and can potentially make updates faster by minimizing changes if nodes are inserted.

 In the following example, the order of two inputs is switched while preserving input state and focus.